This article is part of a larger series on Payroll Services.

-- Free contractor management tools: Remote is the only provider on our list that helps you manage international contractors at zero cost.
-Its free solution comes with contractor invoicing, localized contracts, automated approvals, and built-in security to protect your invention and intellectual property rights.
+- Solid international contractor management tools: Remote’s contractor management solution not only lets you onboard international contract workers but also helps you pay them accurately.
+Its cloud-based solution comes with contractor invoicing, localized contracts, automated approvals, and built-in security to protect your invention and intellectual property rights.

 - One-click contractor payments: Invoices that contractors send will appear automatically in your Remote dashboard.
 You can approve invoices with one click and even set up automatic approvals for specific transactions.
 Remote then distributes the approved payments to the contractors’ accounts either through direct deposit (processing timelines range from two to nine days) or via credit card (this comes with a 3% service charge).